-Forecasting a high and long term national economic growth and the development of maritime transport in the Caspian Sea, The State Service of Maritime and River Transportation of Turkmenistan adopted in a presidential decree of June 8th 2011 a General Development plan of Turkmenbashi International Sea Port and the merchant fleet of Turkmenistan until 2020.
+Forecasting a high and long term national economic growth and the development of maritime transport in the Caspian Sea, the State Service of Maritime and River Transportation of Turkmenistan (SSMRT) adopted, in a presidential decree of June 8th 2011, a General Development Plan (GDP) of Turkmenbashi International Sea Port and the merchant fleet of Turkmenistan until 2020.

-The objective of such plan is to create a modern port and maritime fleet responding to international standards which would enable to sustain and improve the increasing economic potential of the country by offering better service and develop the maritime infrastructure of the international Turkmenbashi seaport.
+The objective of this plan is to create a modern port and maritime fleet responding to international standards which would enable to sustain and improve the increasing economic potential of the country by offering better service and develop the maritime infrastructure of the international Turkmenbashi seaport.

-Consequently, an international tender for design and construction of the international autopassenger sea terminal, container terminal, shipyard, terminal general cargo, bulk cargo terminal, a terminal for receiving vessel with deadweight of 5000 tons for shipment polypropylene production and reconstruction of the left ramp existing railway ferry terminal was announced on August 17th, 2012.
+Consequently, an international tender for design and construction of the international autopassenger sea terminal, container terminal, shipyard, terminal general cargo, bulk cargo terminal, a terminal for receiving vessel with deadweight of 5,000 tons for shipment polypropylene production and reconstruction of the left ramp existing rail-ferry terminal was announced on August 17th, 2012.
+The 1.5 bn USD contract was awarded to Turkish company Gap Insaat.
 The plan aims also at obtaining independence from foreign maritime companies.
 According to national statistics, in 2010, only 17% of oil products were exported by national vessels.
 Turkmenistan does not possess the adequate transport infrastructure to master its maritime trade.
 Throughout this plan, it is therefore sought to lower the transport costs Turkmenistan is exposed to.
 The measures included in the General Development plan are scattered from 2012 to 2020.
-They include the acquisition of 6 oil tankers (5 of which were already purchased and already in operation by October 2012), 1 vessel for LPG transportation, 2 passenger-and-truck ferries, 4 tugs, one crane vessel.
+They include the acquisition of 6 oil tankers (5 of which were already purchased and already in operation by October 2012), 1 vessel for LPG transportation, 2 passenger-and-truck ferries, 4 tugs, 1 crane vessel.
 In that sense, an international tender for the purchase of 4 tugs and the design and construction of buildings and facilities for salvage, rescue and underwater technical operations with acquisition of environmental equipment and appropriate vessels was announced on July 31st 2012.
-Furthermore, in 2012 a contract with the Croatian shipyard "ULJANIK brodogragiliste" was signed for the construction and delivery of a trucks (53 units) and passengers (200) carrier.
-By October 2012, the construction had already begun.
+Furthermore, in 2012 a contract with the

+Croatian shipyard "ULJANIK brodogragiliste" was signed for the construction and delivery of a trucks (53 units) and passengers (200) carrier.